quephird/quartzite-test/README.md

 * Be able to run `lein postgres` such that control returns to the invoking process and that subsequent Leiningen tasks can be chained and not requiring a user to spin up multiple terminal sessions.
 * Be able to run the scheduler such that control can return to the invoking process.
 * Be able to demonstrate querying the database, including figuring out how to query by parameter values.
-* Figure out how to write the dynamic class loader purely in Clojure.

 ## Useful links